Instructions for Completing the

 Part 2c – Operational Data

-Please answer yes or no for this group of questions regarding whether the school has ACCSC approval to offer a degree program, any portion of a program via Distance Education (on-line), avocational/continuing education courses, and whether the school admits Ability-to-Benefit students.
+Please answer yes or no for this group of questions including whether the school has ACCSC approval to offer a degree program, any portion of a program via Distance Education (on-line), and if the school admits Ability-to-Benefit students.

 Individual School Gross Tuition Revenue: Please note that the gross tuition must be for the individual school for the three most recent fiscal year-ends.
 Please enter the gross tuition revenue as submitted on the Sustaining Fee Calculation Worksheet.